nukadelic/Unity-Cardboard/README.md

-# Unity Cardboard SDK Utils
+# Unity Cardboard XR Utilies and in editor emulator

 Cardboard emulator, allows to play cardboard based project in Editor without the need to publishing
 No need to toggle defines between builds.